snwhd/dinomight-editor/README.md

 1. browse to the map in dinomight workshop
 (e.g. https://foony.com/games/dinomight/workshop/7sW9lyd9GWC4nCAjAmrB)
 1. right-click and "save image as" the map image
-1. `./pngtotmj path/to/downloaded.png -o dinomight_map.tmj
+1. `./pngtotmj path/to/downloaded.png -o dinomight_map.tmj`
-1. open the new tmj file to dino-might editor
+1. open the new tmj file in dino-might editor

 Optionally, provide `--convert` to match unexpected colors to their nearest color in the valid palette.
 This can be used to generate maps from pixel art